West Virginia vs. TCU College Basketball Game Preview

 The Mountaineers are shooting fine, they are coming in with plenty of assists, and the defense is able to get up and close at the right time – in addition to overtime losses to the boiler.

 TCU is very angry with the field anyway.
-Yes, it may be fine against West Virginia, but it only hit 40% or better in two of the last six matches.
+Yes, it could have been fine against West Virginia, but it was only 40% or better in two of the last six matches.

 What is going to happen